 The CAPIF core function is aware of the Service API information that can be disseminated according to the requestor who is not a recognized user of the CAPIF.

-Upon receiving the open service API discover request, the CAPIF core function retrieves the stored service API(s) information as per the query information in the open service API discover request.
+Upon receiving the open service API discover request, if query information is included, the CAPIF core function retrieves the stored service API(s) information as per the query information in the open service API discover request, otherwise all stored service API(s) information is retrieved.
 Further, since the requestor is not a recognized user of CAPIF, the CAPIF core function performs filtering of service APIs information.